 - Microsoft Sam has a very interesting way of saying "soi" and "soy".
 This sound has come to be referred to by some as the ROFLcopter.

 - In the Google Earth flight simulator, if you hit the ground, you die.
 However, if you start on the ground, don't take off and be very careful with the controls, the game doesn't register you hitting the ground as dying.
-Because of this, you can, among other things, taxi a propeller plane through/out of/into the Grand Canyon/Mount Everest and taxi a F16 on/under water.
+Because of this, you can, among other things, taxi a propeller plane through/out of/into the Grand Canyon/Mount Everest and taxi an F-16 on or even under water.

 - The still-alpha Windows-clone ReactOS got a bug in its hard disk driver that caused it not to register and prevent access to disks - or it would have, had the Plug-n-Play infrastructure not been so screwed up that it set everything up anyway.